 When gaining access to the property, the report found that 33% of burglars broke down a door, 23% smashed a window and 10% gained access via a window or door left open by accident.

-With the night’s drawing in, and the clocks due to go back in a matter of weeks, if you haven’t already got home security measures in place, now is a good time to do so, so you’re well prepared for the winter months.
+With the night’s drawing in, and the clocks due to go back in a matter of weeks, make home security a priority.
+If you haven’t already got measures in place, now is a good time to do so, so you’re well prepared for the winter months.

 From setting your alarm to investing in CCTV, installing a security light to making sure your windows and doors are locked, there are many steps you can take to improve your home security, and being vigilant costs nothing.